- As the post title suggests, the “consultative speaking” approach I use continues to bring great results. (Yes, that’s what the client said.)

 - Corporate and association speeches (in or out of healthcare)

-Perhaps most significant, I have a new book in the works: Superpatients: Patients who extended science when all other options were gone.
+Perhaps most significant, I have a new book in the works: Superpatients: Patients who extend science when medicine is out of answers.
 I’ll be saying more about it in the coming days.
 (These stories are amazing, and they show that “empowerment” was only the tip of the great big iceberg of letting patients help healthcare achieve its potential.
 I mean, amazing.)

 Favorite new testimonial